-In this course the student will explore the topics of healthcare research and quality management specifically related to health information and teamwork with other healthcare professionals.
+This course will focus on exploring the topics of healthcare research and quality management specifically related to health information and teamwork with other healthcare professionals.
 The theory, practice, and management of performance and quality improvement processes in healthcare organizations will be addressed.
-Students will practice using quality management tools and analyzing data and experience communication best practices related to performance improvement projects.
+Students will practice using quality management tools, analyzing data, and experiencing communication best practices related to performance improvement projects.
 All topics will be explored as they relate to accreditation, licensure and other quality standards.
 Healthcare research techniques will be discussed and practiced as they relate to health information, quality, and the advancement of the health information management profession.
+(3 credits)

 This course meets certain CAHIIM competencies for HIM Majors.